 Yes, I’m referencing a toddler song.
 It’s the message that’s important for all of us.

-It’s impossible to be in the nonprofit sector without having to compromise.
+It’s impossible to be in the nonprofit sector without having to collaborate and compromise.

 One small problem: she hates numbers, she hates asking for money and she hates the nuts and bolts of writing to receive the funding.
 When she meets with potential donors everyone gets so excited about the cause but when it turns to the ask part – she feels bad and takes a fraction of what they really need.
 It’s hard for her and for her personality.
 It became frustrating for her team, she generated a lot of excitement but none of it converted into donations.